Barelang63/Barelang63Setup/README.md

 ```

 ### Installing ros_lib to Arduino
-Paste this on Terminal
+* Paste this on Terminal
+(If Arduino Folder is Missing, Open Arduino Software First)

 ```
 cd ~/Arduino /libraries
 rm -rf ros_lib
 rosrun rosserial_arduino make_libraries.py .
 ```
-Read Properly for Every Line
+* Read Properly for Every Line

-After Complete, Open Arduino go to examples then find the "ros_lib", if "ros_lib" exist, we've finished installing ROS on Arduino
+* After Complete, Open Arduino go to examples then find the "ros_lib", if "ros_lib" exist, we've finished installing ROS on Arduino

 ### Fixed Permission for Arduino Serial Port
 Paste this on Terminal